 W Hong Kong, 1 Austin Road West, Kowloon Station, Hong Kong

 You’ll find this ultra-classy Japanese whisky bar tucked away in an obscure commercial building.
 Decked out in imported Japanese wood, Mizunara offers you a night of serenity and a seemingly endless supply of exceptional whiskies.
 Drinks at Mizunara don’t come cheap, but who could resist a sip of the renowned Smokey Manhattan?
 With its borderline campfire flavor infused with a fruity edge.
 Divine.

 4/F, 361-363 Lockhart Road, Wan Chai, Hong Kong

 Aberdeen Street Social

-Set in the former Police Married Quarters, Aberdeen Street Social is the latest venture from award-winning Michelin star Chef Jason Atherton.
+Set in the former Police Married Quarters, Aberdeen Street Social is a venture from Michelin star Chef Jason Atherton.
 The two-floor restaurant and cocktail bar offers something for everybody.
 With the ground floor transforming into a funky cocktail area with quirky decoration, while the upper level is recognized as a fine dining restaurant, serving delicious, authentic British fare.

 G/F, 35 Aberdeen Street, Central, Hong Kong